Talhabrams/Talha-Arslan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Deadlock
+- 🔭 I’m currently working on Python Code
-- 🌱 I’m currently learning Deadlock
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Deadlock
+- 👯 I’m looking to collaborate with Nike
-- 🤔 I’m looking for help with Deadlock
+- 🤔 I’m looking for help in Life
-- 💬 Ask me about Deadlock
+- 💬 Ask me about Life
-- 📫 How to reach me: Deadlock
+- 📫 How to reach me: Via Phone or Discord
-- 😄 Pronouns: Deadlock
+- 😄 Pronouns: He/him
 - ⚡ Fun fact: I like Deadlock